charliecharlieO-o/uncensor-bars/README.md

 # uncensor-bars
 A small CSS stylesheet for dynamic hide/show censor bars.
+Example here: https://charliecharlieo-o.github.io/uncensor-bars/

 ## Description
 While browsing a website I came across an interesting overload of the HTML *\<s\>* element and made it look like a censor bar.